lapinek/java-rcs-developer/README.developing-scripted-connectors.md

         1. `Port`: 5005

-            The local port the debugger will connect to, from which we forward connections to the remote port (with `kubectl port-forward [ . . . ]`).
+            The local port the debugger will connect to, from which connections will be forwarded (with the `kubectl port-forward [ . . . ]` command) to the remote port.

         1. `Command line arguments for remote JVM (for JDK 9 or later)`: JDK 9 or later